 - Medications such as non-steroidal anti-inflammatory drugs will be prescribed to provide relief from pain and inflammation.

 - After the pain has subsided, Okoroha may suggest initiation of a rehabilitation program which includes strengthening and stretching exercises to develop strength and muscle control.

 Surgical treatment may be required in severe cases if there is a break in the bone.
 Surgery is performed in girls above 12 years and boys above 14 years.
 Surgical method involves the removal of loose fragments of bone, bone grafting and reattachment of the ligament back to the bone.

 Some of the measures to prevent little leaguer’s elbow include reduction in the number of pitches a child throws.
 Before starting with the activity, your child should perform warm-up exercises.

-If your child has experienced a little league elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If your child has experienced a little league elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.